Why start a second language so early?

 We start with some free playtime to help with the transition of getting into the class.
-I play with your child and assist you in playing with your child in French for the first few minutes.
+The teacher plays with your child and assists you in playing with your child in French for the first few minutes.
 Then we do our greeting song and then finger play.
-Finger plays are an important aspect of the class since the children learn gestures to go with some popular French nursery rhymes(Itsy, Bitsy spider(in French), Ainsi font, font, font, etc.) Then we enjoy playing with some animals or other props(puppets, stuffed animals, vehicles, balls).
+Finger plays are an important aspect of the class since the children learn gestures to go with French songs(Itsy, Bitsy spider(in French), Ainsi font, font, font, etc.) Then we enjoy playing with some animals or other props(puppets, stuffed animals, vehicles, balls).
 After that, we dance to popular French songs, play instruments and/or do scarf play(the children love to play peek-a-boo with the scarves) At the end, we finish with a French lullaby while the children and their caregivers rest.

 How does the Playgroup work?